trinker/rnltk/README.md

 with rationale as to how/why it would be important to include the request in a natural language tool kit.

+To see all of the available packages and functions use the `available()` function.

 Table of Contents
 ============